-Even by Trumpian standards, the president’s call into "Fox and Friends" on Thursday morning was ranty and bizzare.
+Even by Trumpian standards, the call-in to "Fox and Friends" on Thursday morning was ranty and bizarre.

-Trump kicked off the lengthy interview by wishing his wife Melania a happy birthday.
-Asked what he gifted her, Trump said, "Maybe I didn't get her so much.
+The president kicked off the lengthy interview by wishing his wife Melania a happy birthday.
+Asked what he gave her for the occasion, Trump said, "Maybe I didn't get her so much.
 I got her a beautiful card.”
 He’s very busy being president, he explained.

 Trump doesn’t often speak directly to the press and takes few questions (or picks fights) when he does.
 But on "Fox and Friends," his first television interview in months, the president kicked back and let loose.

 Here are the major takeaways from the interview:

 The president got worked up Thursday morning when his former FBI director came up.

 “Comey, what he did Bryan, was terrible,” Trump yelled.
 “He leaked classified information.”